Unlocking Positive Transfer in Incrementally Learning Surgical Instruments: A Self-reflection Hierarchical Prompt Framework¶

 Overall Architecture¶

-The overall framework is built on a frozen large-model backbone, with two backends demonstrated: a conventional DeepLabv3+ and the stronger SAM.
-Rather than retraining the entire backbone, the authors incrementally append instrument-aware prompts and per-class segmentation heads on top of the pretrained model.
+The overall framework is built on frozen large-model backbones, with the paper highlighting two backends: the traditional DeepLabv3+ and the more powerful SAM.
+The authors do not retrain the entire backbone; instead, they incrementally append instrument-aware prompts and class-specific segmentation heads on top of the pre-trained model.

-In each incremental episode, the current data contains three types of instruments:
+In each incremental episode, the current data includes three types of instruments:

-- Regular classes: instruments appearing in both historical and current episodes.
+- Regular classes: Common instruments appearing in both historical and current episodes.

-- Old classes: instruments learned in previous episodes that do not appear in the current one.
+- Old classes: Instruments learned in history that no longer appear in the current episode.

-- New classes: instruments appearing for the first time in the current episode.
+- New classes: Totaly unknown instruments appearing for the first time in the current round.

 Key Designs¶